 Your second role is that of the Salesperson.
 As the salesperson you must know everything about the property.
 In fact, there is probably no one better to show your property to prospective buyers than you, so have a bit of fun while you do it!
-This is one of the main reasons our past clients have enjoyed the process of selling their own home.
+This is one of the main reasons our past customers have enjoyed the process of selling their own home.
 If you think about it, who do you trust the most to show off your most valuable asset to prospective buyers?

 If you hire a real estate agent, you have to put your trust in them to properly show your home to buyers, and the reality is, that they actually know a LOT less about your home than you do.
 When you've hired a "full service" agent to sell your home, they don't even want you around while they show your property, opting to stumble through the questions that arise from buyers during the showing, that you're not allowed to attend.Click to Expand

 Using our Flat Fee REALTOR.ca posting service puts YOU in direct contact with the buyers as they tour your home, and completely removes the typical barriers that agents have been putting between buyers and sellers for years.